Introductory Credit Card Offers

 Balance Transfer Offers

 For a specified period of time, you will pay a lowered amount of interest on balances transferred onto the card from other credit cards.
-The amount of interest you'll pay will vary, but will usually be far below the standard purchase rate, while the time period could be anywhere from a few months to over a year.
+The amount of interest you'll pay will vary, but will usually be far below the standard purchase rate, while the time period could be anywhere from a few months to 3 years.

 The 0% offers usually last for shorter periods of time, but check all the credit card options to see what you can get.
 If you think you can pay off your existing credit card debt quickly, you might want to choose the shorter time frames with lower interest.
 If you think it'll take you longer to pay off your debt, it may be wiser to choose a slightly higher introductory interest rate that runs over a longer period.